shivshankardayal/full-website/algebra/source/variations.rst

 The symbol :math:`\varpropto` is used to denote variation; so that :math:`a\varpropto b` is read as ":math:`a` varies as :math:`b`".

-For example, if a person drink 5 litres of water in one day then in 10 days he will drink 50 litres and in 20 days he will drink 100 litres.
+For example, if a person drink 5 liters of water in one day then in 10 days he will drink 50 liters and in 20 days he will drink 100 liters.

-One qyanity :math:`a` is said to vary inversely as another :math:`b` or :math:`a` is inversely proportional to :math:`b` if product of these two is constant.
+One quantity :math:`a` is said to vary inversely as another :math:`b` or :math:`a` is inversely proportional to :math:`b` if product of these two is constant.